Lucy-Bernard/G8/README.md

    ```
    http://localhost:3000/
    ```
 3. At this point we are at the website, use the database to find an example user's login information.
 For the purpose of testing the code use the following username: "johndoe217@email.com" and password: "P@ssw0rd143" Use it to sign in.
 Now you may use the E-Commerce app to purchase items.
+One thing to be wary of is that if the website is rebuilt or refreshed, you will need to login again to add items to the cart.

 ### Unit Tests